Skip to main content

 ASC's feed standard

-Speaker: Michiel Fransen, Standards and Science Director, ASC
+Presented by Michiel Fransen, Standards and Science Director, Aquaculture Stewardship Council

 Marine ingredients outlook and status of sustainability